kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         >>>>>>> : == GOOD!!!
 ID_EX :359: =================== used :29: secs
         =========DATE======== :2018-03-02_22:02:11:

-You also see that it is important to know which script is doing what; the calling script `tsm3.sh` is different from the one shown in the output: `tsmst.sh`.
+You also see that it is important to know which script is doing what; the calling script `tsm3.sh` is different from the one shown in the output: `tsmst.sh`, given by the variable `FILE` defined by habit at the top of the script.

 Last but not least this text will be indexed by search engines and may be found for quite some time to come by people like me looking for a solution of their problems related to any of the search-relevant technical terms I have used.